Integral Logistics Management — Operations Management and Supply Chain Management Within and Across Companies

 10.2.2 First-Order Exponential Smoothing Forecast

 Intended learning outcomes: Identify the weighted mean as well as exponential demand weighting.
 Explain first-order exponential smoothing: mean, MAD, and standard deviation.
 Disclose the average age of the observed values.
-Describe how the smoothing constant α determines the weighting of the past.
-Present an example of first-order exponential smoothing.

 If we wish to adapt the forecasting technique to actual demand, the demand values for the last periods must be weighted more heavily, according to the principle of the weighted moving average.
 The formula in Figure 10.2.2.1 takes this weighting into account; the variables were chosen according to the definitions in Figure 10.1.3.4 and include an indefinite number of periods.
 Gt-i always expresses the weighting of demand in the period (t–i). [note 1005]